AdaCore/learn/content/courses/ada-idioms/chapters/component_access_to_rec_objs.rst

        object.
 The record object and contained task/PO object pair is a functional unit, independent of all other such units.

-This idiom applies to both enclosed task types and protected types, but for the sake of concision let's assume the record component will be of a protected type.
+This idiom applies to both enclosed task types and protected types, but for simplicity let's assume the record component will be of a protected type.

 As part of a functional unit, the PO component will almost certainly be